Dining in

 Dining in is a formal military ceremony for members of a company or other unit, which includes a dinner, drinking, and other events to foster camaraderie and esprit de corps.

-The United States Army, the United States Navy, the United States Coast Guard, and the United States Air Force refer to this event as a dining in or dining-in.
-The United States Marine Corps refers to it as mess night.
+The United States Army, the United States Coast Guard, and the United States Air Force refer to this event as a dining in or dining-in.
+The United States Navy and United States Marine Corps refers to it as mess night.
 Other names include regimental dinner, guest night, formal mess dinner, and band night.

 The dining in is a formal event for all unit members, male and female; though some specialized mess nights can be officer- or enlisted-only.
 The unit chaplain is usually also invited, if an invocation is needed.
 A unit's dining-in consists of only the members of the unit, with the possible exception of the guest(s) of honor.
 An optional formal dinner, known as the dining-out may include spouses and other guests.
 The dining-out follows the same basic rules of the dining-in, but is often tailored to minimize some of the military traditions and be more approachable to civilian guests.

 History

-The practice of dining in is thought to have formally begun in sixteenth-century England, in monasteries and universities; though some records indicate that militaries have held formal dinners as far back as the Roman Legions.
+The practice of dining in is thought to have formally begun in 16th-century England, in monasteries and universities; though some records indicate that militaries have held formal dinners as far back as the Roman Legions.
 The Vikings held formal ceremonies to honor and celebrate battles and heroes.
-During the eighteenth century, the British Army incorporated the practice of formal dining into their regimental mess system.
+During the 18th century, the British Army incorporated the practice of formal dining into their regimental mess system.
 Customs and rules of the mess were soon institutionalized rules, known as the "Queen's Regulations".
 The mess night or "Dining in" became a tradition in all British regiments.
-The Americans, taking many of their traditions from the British military, held mess nights in the eighteenth and nineteenth century, but the tradition waned after the Civil War.
+The Americans, taking many of their traditions from the British military, held mess nights in the 18th and 19th century, but the tradition waned after the Civil War.